Petition Live Speak up June 16, 8:30 AM · City Hall · The Town Hall just before the renewal vote. Sign the petition. Show up. Be heard. Sign Now →

 Join the National Movement

-30+ cities have ended Flock contracts since January 2025.
+Nearly 50 cities have ended Flock contracts since January 2025.
 Guthrie already terminated theirs.
+The ACLU and the Institute for Justice - organizations that rarely agree on anything - are aligned in opposing Flock.
 DeFlockOKC is part of a growing network of communities pushing back.
-Connect at DeFlock.me, explore the DeflockYourCity Toolkit, or reach out to us directly.
+Connect at DeFlock.me, explore the DeflockYourCity Toolkit, read The Case, or reach out to us directly.
 This movement is bigger than one city.

 Talking Points for Public Comment